 3) Cost Reduction

 With accurate demand forecasting and material planning, MRP systems help minimize production and inventory costs.
-By avoiding excess inventory, organizations can reduce carrying costs, minimize waste, and optimize their purchasing processes across the board.
+By avoiding excess inventory, organizations can reduce carrying costs, minimize waste, and optimize their purchasing processes.

 4) Improved Customer Service